noah344/CTF_Stuff/PicoCTF/2021/General_Skills/Python_Wrangling/Python_Wrangling.md

 Follow the below steps:

 Start by downloading the password file, ende.py file, and flag.txt file and place them in the same folder somewhere on your OS.\
-Ok cool, we've got the files but what do we do with them?
+We've got the files but what do we do with them?
 Well, typically python scripts (and most other scripts for that matter) need to be ran from the command line.\
 So lets go ahead and open a console in that folder and see what we can do.
 Run the "ls" command and verify that the folder contents look similar to the below screenshot:

 ![image](https://github.com/noah344/CTF_Stuff/assets/17501232/b28449ff-ffc5-479c-a03d-0293267e5e48)